 The impressive array of fighters in the series defines Mortal Komat 1.
-Like always, the character roster is quite diverse, with a good mix of new and old characters.
+I enjoyed the unique roaster, as the character roster is quite diverse, with a good mix of new and old characters.
 However, with every release of a new title in the franchise, fans often debate some of the best feelings.
-Therefore, this guide will give you a tier list for all of the characters in Mortal Kombat 1.

 There are 23 fighters on the roster, all with unique fighting styles.